Board Members

 Please see the attached Expression of Interest for further information and the website – UK Board of Healthcare Chaplaincy – UKBHC

-Lay Director Expression of Interest 2024.Doc
+Registrar Expression of Interest 2024

-UK Board for Healthcare Chaplains (UKBHC) was established in 2009, as a register of healthcare chaplains, to demonstrate the accountability of healthcare chaplains to the public.
+The UK Board for Healthcare Chaplains (UKBHC) was established in 2009, as a register of healthcare chaplains, to demonstrate the accountability of healthcare chaplains to the public.

 The primary aim of UKBHC is the safety and wellbeing of the public, which it achieves by setting high standards for the professional practice of healthcare chaplains.
 UKBHC hold a register of healthcare chaplains who have fulfilled its criteria admission as registrants.